kubernetes/enhancements/keps/sig-node/5972-dynamic-containers/README.md

 Containers that have been removed from the allocation will remain in the `Running` state until terminated.
 After termination, the container status will remain until garbage collected (see below).

-#### Allocated Pods Subresource
+#### Allocated Subresource

-A new read-only `allocated` subresource on pods will surface the allocated pod spec.
+A new read-only `/allocated` subresource on pods will surface the allocated pod spec.
 The allocated pod will be fetched directly from the Kubelet on-demand, thus avoiding additional storage overhead in the API server.